[Last updated January 10, 2016]

 This post borrows on that theme.

-It’s my attempt to assess my intellectual weaknesses and biases, with the idea that my awareness of them might give me an opportunity to improve on them and for anyone who is reading to understand me more fully.
+This is my attempt to assess my intellectual weaknesses and biases, with the idea that my awareness of them might give me an opportunity to improve on them and for anyone who is reading to understand me more fully.
 I’ll add to it when I get negative feedback.

 Excessive Anti-Authoritarian Bias